 Building Resilient Supply Chains: The Case for Dual Manufacturing in China and Vietnam

-Global supply chains have been tested repeatedly in recent years.
-Trade tensions, pandemics and shifting consumer demand have forced companies to rethink where and how they make critical components.
-For B2B customers deploying industrial‑grade IoT tracking hardware, the ability to deliver devices on time and at scale isn’t just about having a great design – it’s about building resilience into the manufacturing footprint.
+Global supply chains have faced significant challenges in recent years.
+Trade tensions, pandemics, and shifts in consumer demand have underscored the need for companies to evaluate where and how they manufacture critical components.
+For B2B customers deploying industrial‑grade IoT tracking hardware, on‑time delivery at scale requires more than thoughtful product design – it depends on building resilience into the manufacturing footprint.
+One way to achieve that resilience is by diversifying production across multiple locations, rather than concentrating all manufacturing in a single country.

 Labour cost and workforce dynamics

-China has long dominated high‑tech manufacturing thanks to its massive infrastructure and deep expertise.
-That strength comes at a cost: average hourly labour in China was around US$6.5 in 2020, reflecting a mature and skilled workforce.
-Vietnam’s labour costs were roughly half of that level at about US$3 per hour, making it an attractive location for labour‑intensive assembly work.
-What makes Vietnam stand out is not just affordability but also its investment in vocational training programmes that are producing a sizeable, well‑educated workforce ready for industrial roles.
+China has dominated high‑tech manufacturing thanks to its extensive infrastructure and deep expertise.
+That strength comes at a cost: the average hourly wage for manufacturing workers in China was around US$6.5 in 2020, reflecting a mature and skilled workforce.
+Vietnam, by comparison, offers labour costs that are roughly half that level at about US$3 per hour, making it attractive for labour‑intensive assembly work.
+Importantly, Vietnam is investing in vocational training programmes that are producing a sizeable, well‑educated workforce prepared for industrial roles.
+When selecting manufacturing partners, it is critical to assess not only wages but also the availability of trained workers and the long‑term sustainability of labour supply.

 Manufacturing capabilities and quality

-China remains the world’s largest manufacturing economy.
-It accounted for over a quarter of global high‑tech exports in 2023, producing everything from consumer electronics to advanced machinery.
-Vietnam, while historically known for textiles and footwear, has been climbing the value chain: major firms like Samsung, LG Electronics, Nokia and Intel have invested billions of dollars to build factories in the country.
-At the same time, Vietnamese manufacturers are aligning their production standards with global norms – around 60 per cent of the national TCVN standards are now harmonised with international benchmarks.
-Both China and Vietnam have improved quality control systems significantly in recent years, but due diligence and supplier vetting remain essential.
+China remains the world’s largest manufacturing economy; it produced more than one‑quarter of global high‑tech exports in 2023.
+The country’s factories span consumer electronics, advanced machinery, and everything in between.
+Vietnam, historically known for textiles and footwear, has been moving up the value chain.
+Major firms such as Samsung, LG Electronics, Nokia and Intel have invested billions of dollars to build factories there.
+Vietnamese manufacturers are aligning their production standards with international benchmarks – around 60 percent of national standards are now harmonised with global norms.
+While both countries have improved their quality control systems, due diligence and supplier vetting remain essential to ensure consistent quality and regulatory compliance.

 Logistics and shipping realities

-China’s logistics sector is immense.
-Thousands of shipping companies and forwarders compete to move millions of tonnes of cargo every year, keeping rates surprisingly low.
-Vietnam’s shipping industry is smaller but increasingly competitive; ocean freight from Vietnam to the United States generally takes 24–41 days, comparable to China.
+China’s logistics sector is vast: thousands of shipping companies and forwarders move millions of tonnes of cargo every year, helping keep freight rates competitive.
+Vietnam’s shipping industry is smaller but increasingly competitive; ocean freight from Vietnam to the United States generally takes 24–41 days, similar to shipments from China.
 However, the surge of companies adopting a “China Plus One” strategy has strained some Vietnamese ports.
-During 2024, apparel shipments from Vietnam to the US experienced average transit times rising from about 18 days to nearly 39 days as ports operated well beyond their designed capacity.
-Dockworker shortages and stricter customs inspections contributed to delays.
-These challenges underscore why relying on a single country is risky – bottlenecks in one location can ripple through the entire supply chain.
+In 2024 the average transit time for apparel shipments from Vietnam to the U.S. nearly doubled as ports operated beyond their design capacity and dockworker shortages and stricter customs inspections caused delays.
+These challenges illustrate why relying on a single country is risky – bottlenecks or policy changes in one location can ripple through the entire supply chain.

-Eelink’s approach of operating factories in both China and Vietnam isn’t just about spreading risk – it’s a strategic advantage for customers who depend on timely deliveries of custom IoT tracking devices.
-By splitting production between the two countries, we can:
+Operating factories in both China and Vietnam isn’t just about spreading risk – it offers strategic advantages for customers who depend on timely deliveries of custom IoT tracking devices.
+By splitting production between the two countries, companies can:

 Engineering discipline meets supply‑chain strategy